jgraichen/redmine_dashboard/README.md

 This [Redmine](http://redmine.org) plugin adds an issue dashboard that supports drag and drop for issues and various filters.

-**Redmine Dashboard 2** is compatible with Redmine 3.1, 3.0, 2.6 and possibly older versions.
+**Redmine Dashboard 2** is compatible and tested with Redmine 3.3, 3.2, 3.1, 2.6.
+It may be compatible with older versions too.

 ![Redmine Dashboard v2.x Screenshot](http://altimos.de/rdb/img/rdb_2-1.png)